t3nma/sdl2-TicTacToe/README.md

 - [ ] Scoreboard

 ## Dependencies
-You'll need SDL2 to be able to run the program.
+You'll need SDL2 to be able to compile the program.
 The following command should be enought to install it on **Debian** systems:

 ```
-$ sudo apt-get install libsdl2-2.0-0
+$ sudo apt-get install libsdl2-dev
 ```
 ## Usage

 From the project source folder, run:
 ```
 $ ./tictactoe
+$ make
 ```